 Broadchurch is back – for one final series on ITV.

-The compelling crime drama returns to our screens this week, as Hardy and Miller reunite to take on a case of sexual assault in the small Dorset community.
+The compelling crime drama's third series is proving to be as addictive as the first, as Hardy and Miller reunite to take on a case of sexual assault in the small Dorset community.

-The show’s producers say, “Broadchurch's final chapter looks at the emotional cost to all of those involved and the irreparable damage to friendships and relationships”.
+The show’s producers said, “Broadchurch's final chapter looks at the emotional cost to all of those involved and the irreparable damage to friendships and relationships”.

 Based on a year of research with organisations who work with victims of sexual assault, the series is once more written by Chris Chibnall, who has gone on to replace Steven Moffat as the head writer for BBC1's Doctor Who.